percona/everest-doc/docs/use/monitor_endpoints.md

     ```
     This ensures that if the connection is dropped due to an everest restart, a new port-forwarding tunnel will be created to resume the connection.

-    Alternatively navigate to the `percona-everest-cli` directory and run the following command:

-    ```sh
-    go run cmd/everest/main.go monitoring enable
-    ```

 === "**Limitation 2**"